 ACV means that the insurer is looking at the current market value of the property that needs to be replaced when making the payment.
 It basically represents the amount of money you could get for that property at the time if you were to try and sell it, which is obviously less than you paid for it, so depreciation is clearly a very important part of the ACV formula.

 To give an example, if someone broke into your office and stole a computer that you purchased three years ago, if the property was insured as ACV, then your insurer would pay out an amount that represents a fair market value of that three-year-old computer, taking into consideration the depreciation of the property’s value over time.

-Replacement cost payment will compensate your business for the actual cost of replacing your property.
+Replacement costs insurance payments will compensate your business for the actual cost of replacing your property.
 To continue with the above-mentioned example in which a computer was stolen from your office, under an RC policy, your insurer would have to give you enough money to purchase a brand new computer of equal quality, not taking into consideration the fact that the computer was three years old and, therefore, no longer worth as much as it was when purchased.

 What Are the Key Differences?

-As one would expect, the main differences between actual cash value and replacement cost property insurance are the scope and cost of the coverage.
-Premiums will be considerably higher for replacement cost policies since you are buying coverage for the original value of your property with no deductions for depreciation.
+As one would expect, the main differences between actual cash value and replacement costs insurance are the scope and cost of the coverage.
+Premiums will be considerably higher for replacement costs insurance policies since you are buying coverage for the original value of your property with no deductions for depreciation.

 With ACV, insurers use the logic that if your property is several years old, it’s no longer worth as much as it was when it was brand new.
 Additionally, insurers will rationalize that your business has already gained significant value through owning or having access to this business property over a period of time.